 - JSTOR - A great range of books and articles on all kind of topics.

 - WGSN - A fabulous source for the latest Fashion information.
-You will need your Salford username and password, (use Library Access to skip this step) and you will also need to create your own personal login.
+You will need your Salford username and password, (use Lean Library to skip this step) and you will also need to create your own personal login.

 - LS:N Global – Useful as a source for more general design inspiration and information about lifestyle trends.